CASE FILE // PC-2026-04

 Hoxhunt cost: $32 to $90 per user per year, behaviour-change positioning

-Hoxhunt is the Helsinki-based phishing-training platform whose 2026 State of the Phish report drove the AI-phishing-economics-inversion narrative across the industry.
+Hoxhunt is the Helsinki-based phishing-training platform whose Phishing Trends Report and AI-vs-human red-team benchmarks helped drive the AI-phishing-economics-inversion narrative across the industry.
 Pricing premium reflects per-user behaviour-tracking analytics and AI-adaptive simulation content.
 All figures estimated from public RFP awards and buyer-community reports as of 2026.

 Exhibit A